Solar Panel Cost Guide in Charleston, SC (2024 Update)

 Factors that Affect Solar Panel Costs in Charleston

-For many Charleston homeowners, the decision to install a solar energy system depends on cost.
+For many Charleston homeowners, the decision to go solar comes down to cost.
 However, the range of solar installation costs can be quite wide in Charleston, with typical prices between $20,000 to $40,000.
-There are a number of factors that greatly influence the price you’ll pay, which we'll go over below.
+There are numerous factors that greatly influence the price you’ll pay, which we'll go over below.

 Solar Equipment